Top 14 Ice Cream Brands

 Most unusual ice cream

-The first thing that comes to mind is fried batter ice cream, which is a favorite in Latin America.
+The first thing that comes to mind is fried batter ice cream, a favorite in Latin America.
 It is frozen hard, then dipped in egg and flour and tossed in red-hot oil.
 Cooking time is no more than a couple of minutes.